IMRCLab/pololu-rs/docs/usage.md

 ### Setup Steps
 - Prepare the Robots
-    - Prepare the nRF Dongle and write down the address for the robot(if multiple dongles are running together then each dongle should have different address)
+    - Prepare the nRF Dongle and write down the address for the robot(if multiple dongles are running together then each dongle should have different address) <!-- Again I think this is dated, how should it be -->
-    - Connect the Raspberry-Debug-Probe and a USB-C cable to the Pololu.
+    - Connect the Raspberry-Debug-Probe and a USB-C cable to the Pololu as described [here](debugging.md).
     - Flash the firmware to the robot using the following command:

             ./run 3pi teleop